memfault/interrupt/_posts/2023-12-13-lte-and-iot.md

 tags: [lte, connectivity]
 ---

 Cellular devices and networks have come a long way, from brick phones and Blackberrys to iPhones and Google Pixels.
 In addition to being the ubiquitous connectivity protocol that keeps the Internet at our fingertips at all times, LTE is appearing in IoT products across all industries.
-LTE modems now boast reduced power consumption and a more compact form factor than ever; coupled with the promises of 5G technology's support for millions more connected devices, there is no doubt that this is an exciting time to be working on a LTE-enabled device!
+LTE modems now boast reduced power consumption and a more compact form factor than ever; coupled with the promises of 5G technology's support for millions more connected devices, there is no doubt that this is an exciting time to be working on an LTE-enabled device!

 Lately, I have been learning everything I can about LTE as it pertains to IoT systems, starting from the ground up.
-I had to start from scratch because this recent dive is my first real foray into cellular technology.
+I had to start from scratch because this recent dive was my first real foray into cellular technology.
 I began with dumping acronym definitions in a doc (UE, GSM, LPWAN, E-UTRAN, PTW, MNO — there are so many! 😱) until I realized that weaving these together into a cohesive story would help me and perhaps some readers too.

 <!-- excerpt start -->